Life insurance for estate planning

 Do you need life insurance if you already have a will?

-You might already have a will and testament set up to ensure your assets are properly distributed to your loved ones when you die, but even then, life insurance can still offer added benefits.
-While both offer financial protection to your family, they function very differently.
+Wills and life insurance policies are both tools to protect your family when you pass away, but they function very differently.
+A will and testament ensures your assets are properly distributed to your loved ones when you die, but even then, life insurance can still offer added benefits and support.

-Life insurance is considered an income replacement and replaces any financial support you would have provided, whereas a will outlines assets you already have and how they’ll be divided.
+• Life insurance replaces any financial support you’d have provided, whereas a will outlines assets you already have and how they’ll be divided.

-If you already have a will in place, setting up a life insurance policy creates more robust financial security for your family and ensures their well-being when you’re no longer there to provide support.
+• If you already have a will in place, setting up a life insurance policy creates more robust financial security for your family and ensures their well-being when you’re gone.

 Is life insurance part of your estate?

-Life insurance proceeds are also considered part of an estate for tax purposes.
-That means the value of the death benefit is included in the valuation of your estate, and if it’s over the federal estate tax exemption ($12.92 million in 2023), estate taxes may be due.
+But all life insurance proceeds are also considered part of an estate for tax purposes.
+That means the value of the death benefit is included in the valuation of your estate, and if it’s over the federal estate tax exemption ($13.61 million in 2024), you may have to pay estate taxes.

-Estate taxes will ultimately decrease the size of an inheritance your beneficiaries receive, but proper estate planning with a trust can help avoid it.
+Estate taxes will ultimately decrease the size of an inheritance your beneficiaries receive, but keeping your beneficiaries up to date, proper estate planning, and utilizing a trust can help you maximize your assets.

 What happens when life insurance goes to your estate?

-Additionally, you may intentionally set up your life insurance policy to be paid out to your estate, though this isn’t usually recommended because the death benefit can then be collected by creditors to pay for any debts you owe before it’s dispersed amongst your estate.
+You may intentionally set up your life insurance policy to be paid out to your estate, though this isn’t usually recommended because the death benefit can then be collected by creditors to pay for any debts you owe before it’s dispersed amongst your estate.
+The money will also be subject to additional taxes and fees.

 How to avoid common mistakes in estate planning